Tumetsu/strava2kilometrikisa/README.md

 An application to fill the gap between [Strava](https://strava.com/) and [Kilometrikisa](https://www.kilometrikisa.fi/).

+## Usage
+The app is currently running as a beta in Heroku.
+While it _should_ work and sync your Strava data to Kilometrikisa, please be aware that ultimately it is still just a beta version and might encounter some issues with syncing especially when the Kilometrikisa actually begins and you might have to enable your syncing again later.
+If you notice problems, please open an issue about them.

 ## Development

 1. Run `$ docker-compose up -d` to spin up local Mongodb instance